Email Security: Domain-based Message Authentication (DMARC)

 - It identifies legitimate senders, either emails sent by UMN Gmail or by approved/verified email services.

-Currently we are monitoring “spoofed” emails.
+Currently we are monitoring “spoofed” emails, or emails when the "from" address is forged by the sender.
 Over time, we will move forward with the DMARC implementation by increasing the amount of email that is marked as spam, or that is bounced/rejected from unapproved/unverified services.

 Everyone in the umn.edu domain will be impacted.
 However, the rollout will be gradual so that impact to our users is minimized.

 Implementing DMARC will not cause your email messages to be delayed.
 DMARC only affects how your email is “viewed” by the receiver’s domain setup.

 Individual UMN Gmail users do not need to do anything.
 You can continue to use Gmail as you normally would.

 If you are using an approved email service (see list below), you do not need to do anything.
 You can continue to send mass email as you normally would.

 - UMN Gmail via web browser, desktop client, or mobile app

 - L-Soft Listserv

 - Salesforce Marketing Cloud